Bengaluru police deny permission to Munawar Faruqui's show, stand-up comedian says 'I'm done' | Entertainment

 - India

-The Bengaluru police have denied permission to Munawar Faruqui's stand-up comedy show in the city on Sunday amid protest by the Hindu right wing outfits who alleged that the artist had hurt the Hindu sentiments in one of his shows.

-Faruqui also shared a statement on social media confirming that his Bengaluru show that had sold ''600 plus'' tickets was cancelled Sunday in the wake of the ''threats to venue vandalism'' and said he was ''done''.

-''My name is Munawar Faruqui.
+Stand-up comic Munawar Faruqui on Sunday said ''hate won, artist lost'' after the Bengaluru Police dubbed him a ''controversial figure'' and denied permission to the comedian for a show in the city citing law and order problem.

+Faruqui's declaration that he was ''done'' with stand-up comedy amid targeted backlash prompted empathic reactions from colleagues Kunal Kamra, Varun Grover, Aditi Mittal and actors Mohd Zeeshan Ayyub and Swara Bhasker.

+The embattled comic, whose 12 shows were called off in the last two months due to threats, also said he was ''done'' with the profession. ''My name is Munawar Faruqui.
 And that's been my time, you guys were (a) wonderful audience.
-Good bye, I'm done,'' he said.

-The proceeds from the show were supposed to be donated to late Kannada star Puneeth Rajkumar's charitable organisation.

-In the same statement, the 29-year-comic said they initially did not want to reveal that the show was for charity.

-Bhasker described the turn of events as ''heartbreaking and shameful'' and apologised to Faruqui. ''A project of hate & bigotry twill always hate an articulate, rational, educated, charming, talented & funny 'Other' who connects beyond identity with a heterogeneous public.. make no mistake Munawwar, Umar Khalid & other such articulate Muslims are a huge threat to Hindutva,'' she wrote on the microblogging site.

-''Also.. it's heartbreaking & shameful how we as a society have allowed bullying and gaslighting to become normalised.
-I'm sorry Munawwar!'' she said in a follow-up tweet.
+Good bye, I'm done,'' he said, adding the show which was being held for a charitable cause had sold ''600 plus'' tickets was cancelled in the wake of the ''threats to venue vandalism''.

-According to reports, Faruqui had planned a performance 'Dongri To Nowhere' on Sunday evening.
-The show was organised in Bengaluru by Vishal Dhuria and Siddharth Das of New Delhi-based Curtain Calls Event.
+As per reports, Faruqui had planned a performance 'Dongri To Nowhere' on Sunday evening.
+It was organised in Bengaluru by Vishal Dhuria and Siddharth Das of New Delhi-based Curtain Calls Event.

 The inspector of the Ashokanagar police station in the city under whose jurisdiction the Good Shepherd Auditorium falls wrote a letter to the organisers on Saturday to call off the event as the comedian is a controversial figure.